VanAndelInstitute/medline/README.md

 ### Medline data files

 You will need the Medline data files.
-Here we fetch the annual baseline files by first fetching a list of the files we need and then downloading those files:
+Here we fetch the annual baseline files by first fetching a list of the files we need and then downloading those files.
+We use xargs to parallelize the fetch.
+Don't be obnoxious by using an excessive number of processes for simultaneous fetches:

 ```
 # fetch the file list (not all the files in this directory are the xml files)
 ROOT=ftp.ncbi.nlm.nih.gov/pubmed/baseline
 wget $ROOT
 grep -o '>pubmed.*gz' baseline | uniq |  grep -o pubmed.* | \
-    xargs -n1 -I% echo $ROOT/% > filelist
+    xargs -n1 -I% echo $ROOT/% | xargs -n1 -P5 wget

-# fetch files
-wget -i filelist
 ```

 And then we add the update files that add documents indexed since the last annual